If you’ve been following our blog lately, you know community is a hot topic.

 Starbucks’ loyalty app is legendary.
 It enables coffee lovers to order ahead and pay via mobile, receive free drinks, enjoy a birthday treat (unicorn frappuccino, anyone?), and more.
-The app is wildly popular, and one study cites that it’s the most popular restaurant loyalty app ever.
+The app is wildly popular, and one study carried out by The Manifest cites that it’s the most popular restaurant loyalty app ever.
 What’s more, this loyalty app is responsible for 39% of Starbucks’ chain sales in certain locations.
 If you’re looking for a case study that breaks down all the reasons this loyalty program is so successful, this article is a good place to start.

 In April, Starbucks revamped its reward structure to include tiers, so users can receive an extra espresso shot in their drink or milk alternatives for free instead of the usual upcharge.
 The coffee brand also added rewards so users can buy more things, like prepackaged coffee, and now, points never expire.